sascha432/esp8266-kfc-fw/docs/json.md

 ## Crash log

-`GET /savecrash.json` exposes the saved crash logs on ESP8266 builds.
-The endpoint requires authentication and returns JSON in three modes:
+`GET /savecrash.json` exposes the crash report of the device.
+The endpoint requires authentication.
+The response depends on the platform:

+- **ESP8266** — crash reports are captured by the SaveCrash module into a dedicated flash region, the endpoint returns the list of saved crash traces.
+- **ESP32** — the ESP-IDF panic handler stores the core dump in the `coredump` data partition, the endpoint returns its summary.

+### ESP8266 crash log

+`GET /savecrash.json` supports three modes:

 - `GET /savecrash.json` lists all saved crash traces.
 - `GET /savecrash.json?id=<hex-id>` returns a single crash trace by id.